What is knee joint replacement?

-Knee joint replacement is a procedure that replaces an injured or ailing knee with an artificial joint called a prosthesis.
+Knee joint replacement is a procedure that involves replacing an injured or ailing knee with an artificial joint, or prosthesis.

 The prosthesis is made of metal alloys, plastics, and polymers.
-It simulates the function of a knee.
-Replacement knees can be custom tailored to meet your needs.
-When selecting a prosthetic knee, your doctor will take into account your age, weight, activity level, and overall health (AAOS, 2011).
+It mimics the function of a knee.
+According to the American Academy of Orthopaedic Surgeons (AAOS), replacement knees can fit your needs and specifications.
+When selecting a prosthetic knee, your doctor will take into account your:

-The procedure to remove your old knee and replace it with a prosthesis only takes about two hours, but recovery and rehabilitation can last months.
+The procedure to remove your old knee and replace it with a prosthesis usually takes less than two hours, but recovery and rehabilitation can last months.

-The procedure is also known as knee arthroplasty.
+Another name for this procedure is knee arthroplasty.
 Knee replacements are a very common surgery.
-According to the Agency for Healthcare Research and Quality, more than 600,000 knee replacements are performed every year in the United States (AAOS, 2011).
+The AAOS notes that more than 600,000 knee replacements occur every year in the United States.

 Key factors in determining if you’re a good candidate for knee joint replacement include: